 I like that I can just stash things in it without having to be overly organized.
 And I can usually put it under the seat in front of me for easy access.

 It doesn’t get much cuter than this Aloha print tote bag.
 There’s a zippered pocket on the outside where you can stash keys or your phone for easy access.

 I really only use a rolling suitcase for Hawaii when I’m packing a lot of items I won’t need during the flight.
 It’s way too cumbersome to open up a suitcase mid-flight.

 It’s really best to use a rolling suitcase if you are only packing carry-on luggage (instead of checking your bags.)

 This rolling suitcase is really easy to wheel around the airport.
 There are zippered sections of the suitcase that easily fit some packing cubes.

-I love that it comes in a variety of colors so you can pick one that will be easy to spot at baggage claim, among the sea of black backs.
+I love that it comes in a variety of colors, so you can pick one that will be easy to spot at baggage claim among the sea of black bags.
 Check out the latest prices and more details.